Multilingual SEO: targeting by country VS by language, which one to choose?

 - You only want to target French speakers in certain countries such as France and/or Canada (Quebec) for instance: in this case, it means that you probably provide exclusive offers to these markets.
 Your targeting is much more precise and brings a secondary difficulty, since you need both to target a language and one or several specific geographic areas.
 Here, we are talking about country targeting.

-While this is ambitious, it is not uncommon for sites to target both a country and multiple languages.
+It is not uncommon for sites to target both a country and multiple languages.
 For example, you could target Belgium or Canada using the local languages of each country; i.e. French, Dutch and German for Belgium, and French and English for Canada.
+While it may seem ambitious, this is actually easily achievable because Google will naturally try and choose websites depending on the user’s location.
+On the other hand, language targeting without taking the country into account is more difficult: a local website will get the priority, and as we will see further, the same language can have several regional variations.

 The URL structure